-I haven’t been spending enough time with my Fujinon 10-24mm since it got back from repair.
-It really is a fun lens to use, especially for landscapes.
-My only gripe is who ever repaired it left a giant piece of dust on the inside of the rear element that screams at me when shooting anything over f11.
-I’m so tempted to open the thing up and remove it, but I guess I shouldn’t.Â
+I haven’t spent enough time with my Fujinon 10-24mm since it returned from repair.
+It is a fun lens to use, especially for landscapes.
+My only gripe is that whoever repaired it left a giant piece of dust on the inside of the rear element that screams at me when shooting anything over f11.
+I’m so tempted to open and remove the thing, but I shouldn’t.

 Rainbow Bridge – XT1

 For processing, I used Photomatix to get the initial look, then did some extra exposure blending and enhancements in Photoshop.
-Nothing too complicated, the RAW’s already looked great.Â
+Nothing too complicated; the RAW’s already looked great.

-Location: Long Beach California
+Location: Long Beach, California

 Camera: Fujifilm XT1